callnovo-cc/blog/_posts/2026-08-28-ai-customer-support-operating-model.md

 Track resolution rate, escalation rate, CSAT, repeat-contact rate, and QA findings separately for AI-handled, AI-assisted, and human-only paths.
 The goal is not maximum automation.
 It is accurate routing, completed resolution, visible oversight, and a customer experience that holds up when the case becomes difficult.

-## About the Author

-Vince Lupe is a Marketing Specialist at Callnovo Contact Center, focused on content systems, market development, and customer-experience operations.

-## Disclosure

-This article is informational and reflects Callnovo Contact Center’s approved operating-model perspective.
-It is not legal, regulatory, privacy, or compliance advice.
-Apply the framework to your organization’s systems, customer commitments, jurisdictional requirements, and risk profile with appropriate qualified review.

 ## References

 - [Atlan.
 (2026). *AI agents for customer support: Why most fail in 2026.*](https://atlan.com/know/ai-agents-for-customer-support/)